-The Fund manages this risk by setting a strategic asset allocation benchmark (SAAB) assisted by the Fund's investment advisor.
+The Fund manages these risks by setting a strategic asset allocation benchmark (SAAB) after counselling the Fund's investment advisor.
 The SAAB seeks to achieve the appropriate balance between generating the required long-term return, while taking account of market volatility and the nature of the Fund's liabilities.
 It assesses risk relative to that benchmark by monitoring the Fund's asset allocation and investment returns.

-The Funds monthly investment performance report is reviewed by the Fund's investment manager and advisor and reported quarterly to the PISC.
+The Fund's monthly investment performance report is reviewed by the Fund's investment advisor and reported quarterly to the PISC.
 An annual review of the strategic benchmark is also undertaken and fundamentally reviewed every three years as part of the triennial valuation.
-The liabilities are reviewed quarterly with the actuary and reported as part of the overall Funding level to Pension Committee.
-The Fund also reports its actual individual asset class performance against its strategic benchmark on a quarterly basis as detailed in the example below and action taken where necessary.
+The liabilities are reviewed quarterly with the actuary and reported as part of the overall funding level to Pensions Committee.
+The Fund also reports its actual individual asset class performance against its strategic benchmark on a quarterly basis as detailed in the example below and action is taken where necessary.

-Systemic risk. i.e., the possibility of failure of asset classes and/or active investment managers results in an increase in the cost of meeting the liabilities.
+Systemic risk These include the possibility of failure of asset classes and/or active investment managers resulting in an increase in the cost of meeting the liabilities.

 The Fund mitigates systemic risk through a diversified portfolio with exposure to a wide range of asset classes, portfolio holdings and different management styles.
-All Fund managers provide a detailed quarterly investment performance report and quarterly meetings are held with the Fund's investment manager and advisor.
-Areas of concern will be discussed and if performance does not improve over time will be placed on watch and formally reported to Committee.
+All the Fund's managers provide a detailed quarterly investment performance report and quarterly meetings are held with the Fund's investment advisor to review these.
+Areas of concern will be discussed, and, if performance does not improve over time, managers will be placed on watch and formally reported to Committee.
 Ultimate action would see the Fund disinvesting from the portfolio.